 “Our business model and overall objective is to be a vertical business,” Kronfeld said.

 Being a cultivation facility, the Mashpee location has to go through a different set of approvals than dispensaries do.

-Kronfeld said he hopes to see the Mashpee operation open by the new year.
+Kronfeld said he hopes to see the Mashpee operation open by the fall of 2021.

 A third potential pot shop in Wellfleet, Nature’s Alternative, intends to open next to the Dunkin Donuts store at Cove Corner on Route 6.
 Its provisional license is still pending.

 The second marijuana store in Provincetown, B\Well at 220 Commercial St., run by Karen Nash, announced this week that it received its final license on Aug.
 6 and would begin taking orders online on Friday, Sept.
 4.

 Earlier this year, Nash told the Independent that her market research led her to believe that Provincetown would generate $30 million to $35 million in marijuana sales per year, enough to support six cannabis shops.

 The first marijuana store to open in Provincetown was Curaleaf, whose majority stakeholders are Russian oligarchs.